SharkSnack/pmd-1-dx/content/dungeons/grand-sea.md

     <td>Deluxe Box x 2, Protein x 1, Iron x 1,<br/>Calcium x 1, Zinc x 1, Carbos x 1</td>
   </tr>
 </table>

+Optional post-game dungeon that can be unlocked right after clearing the main story.<br/>The lineup of enemies is similar to Stormy Sea, but rain doesn't occur so Swift Swim isn't an issue.<br/>Since it's a sea type dungeon, food items (including seeds and berries) can't be found on the ground.<br/>There are lots of Agility users and ranged attackers, so don't lower your guard even if there's distance.<br/>If you're worried, consider bringing room-wide attackers or an ally who knows Spore.

 # Needed Camps